UniversalScientificTechnologies/UST_docs/THUNDERMILL/usecases.md

 # THUNDERMILL Use Cases

-The THUNDERMILL electric field mill sensor is a flexible instrument that can be deployed in a wide variety of environments where electric field monitoring can prevent damage, save lives, or provide  scientific insight.
+The THUNDERMILL electric field mill sensor is a versatile instrument that can be deployed in a wide range of environments where electric field monitoring can prevent damage, save lives, or provide valuable scientific insights.

-To realize its full potential, the THUNDERMILL sensor needs to be integrated with other systems or actuators that can respond to detected electric field conditions.
+To realize its full potential, the THUNDERMILL sensor must be integrated with other systems or actuators that can respond to the detected electric field conditions.
 While it provides sensing, it requires downstream systems to interpret the data and perform actions such as alerting, logging, or activating safety mechanisms.
 Below are several promising and explored applications:

 ## Early Warning for Outdoor Public Events